Nevada's 5th Senate district: 2012

-Federal and statewide results in District 5
+Federal and statewide results

 History

 District 5 came into existence in 2012 after the senate districts were redistricted as a result of the 2010 Census.
 The new districts went into effect for filing for office, and for nominating and electing senators on January 1, 2012, and for all other purposes on November 7 – the day after Election Day, when the new senator terms began.
 In the Nevada Revised Statutes, the area of the 5th district is defined using census tracts, block groups, and blocks.

 It was originally known as Clark County Senate District 5 and was a dual member district.
 In the 1980s, it stretched from Sandy Valley toward Spring Valley, Enterprise and southern Paradise.
 In the 1990s, it contracted in size and stretched from northwest Las Vegas into Henderson.
 In the 2000s, it became based around most of Henderson.

 Previous holders of the seat included Bill O'Donnell, Ann O'Connell, Sandra Tiffany, Joe Heck, Shirley Breeden and Michael Roberson.